-School’s Alive – for years 4, 5 and 6.
 If you like to sing, dance, act – or all three – then this is the club for you.
-This club will build confidence; improve speaking skills, co-ordination and much more, culminating in a performance at The Grand Theatre in February.
-Your child must be able to attend to attend all sessions, including the final performance.
+This club will build confidence; improve speaking skills, coordination and much more, culminating in a performance at The Grand Theatre in February.
+Your child must be able to attend all sessions, including the final performance.
 Details regarding the final performance will be sent out nearer the time.

-Singing Club – for years 3, 4, 5 and 6.
 We encourage children with all vocal abilities to take part in this club.
 The club regularly learn and practice a range of traditional, songs from hit Broadway shows and songs from the charts.
-These are performed in front the school others to at school events and some to perform at community events!
+These are performed in front of the school others to at school events and some to perform at community events!

-Fencing Club – for Years 5 and 6.
-The children at Boundary have been given this amazing opportunity this year to attend and learn fencing.
+The children at Boundary have been given this amazing opportunity this year to attend and learn to fence.
 Fencing Club not only offers pupils the opportunity to learn a new discipline and improve fitness but it tests their strength, technique, tactical ability and control.
 It is also an excellent means of learning respect through sport and building self-confidence.

-Street Dance Club – for Years 3, 4, 5 and 6.
-This is a fee paying club.
+This is a fee-paying club.
 The children have been given this exciting opportunity this half term, to learn street dance by a professional choreographer.
-The children will learn and develop dancing skills, work on their memory skills and confidence when preforming to an audience.
-At the end of the year, they will have the opportunity to showcase their learning to their peers, family and friends in the End of Year Showcase.
+The children will learn and develop dancing skills, work on their memory skills and confidence when performing to an audience.
+At the end of the year, they will have the opportunity to showcase their learning to their peers, family and friends at the End of Year Showcase.

-Newspaper Club – for Years 3,4,5 and 6.
 This half term, the children will learn new writing and interviewing skills when learning how to become a journalist.
 The children will take part in educational workshop activities to improve their researching, writing, editing and formatting on a computer.
 They will also learn the art of questioning and interviewing to get the best information for their stories.
-The children’s time keeping skills will be put to the test, just like a real journalist, by making sure they meet their deadlines for an article!
+The children’s timekeeping skills will be put to the test, just like a real journalist, by making sure they meet their deadlines for an article!

 This is an Arts and Resilience programme for a group of children from either Y4, 5 or 6.
 It will use storytelling and creative art forms to explore resilience.